Henderson's Boys: The Prisoner

 After hiding out for a few days, Marc is picked up for discrepancies in his paperwork.
 He admits to actually being Marc Kilgour who previously went to an orphanage in Beauvais.
 The policeman does not realise he had escaped from prison and he is sent back to the orphanage.
 When he arrives he is pleased to find that the cruel Director Tomas has been replaced by a group of nuns.
 He is sent back to work for Farmer Morel and gets into a serious relationship with his daughter Jae.

 Two months pass, and Marc becomes used to life at the orphanage.
 However, when Marc finds two Canadian soldiers who landed at the unsuccessful landings at Dieppe, they help him get back in contact with the resistance group that Charles Henderson set up the previous year, which is being run by Maxine Clere.
 The resistance group decides to sabotage a German military airbase with a sophisticatedradar system that has been causing heavy casualties to the British bombers.
 They also plan to steal a plane and fly it back to give scientists in Britain a functioning radar set in the hope that they can jam the radar signals.
 A pilot is parachuted in and the raid goes according to plan, but one of the soldiers is killed.
 They reach England and Marc is reunited with his old friends at CHERUB, however he is still sad about Jae.

-The Prisoner scored an average rating on Goodreads of 4.3/5 from 788 votes.

 It was published in French under the literally translated title of Le Prisonnier.

 One Shot Kill

 One Shot Kill is the sixth book in the Henderson's Boys series.
 It was published on 1 November 2012 by Hodder Children's Books.

 The novel is set from 16 May to 3 July 1943, when Hitler is developing a radical new weapon which he claims could turn the war back in his favor.
 Henderson's Boys have to find the weapon and sabotage all efforts to produce it.
 Four of the boys undergo sniper training, and the team is sent in to scout the area but something goes wrong.
 After many days in occupied France, a new target is located and they must hunt down the elusive war-turning weapon.

-One Shot Kill scored an average rating on Goodreads of 4.3/5 from 576 votes.

 It was published in French under the title of Tireurs d'élites, which translates to Snipers.